 Sanctuary Garden Resort

-Found in Magdiwang, this is probably one of the nicest place to stay in Sibuyan Island.
+Found in Magdiwang, this is probably one of the nicest places to stay in Sibuyan Island.
 It’s so quiet and peaceful.
 The rooms are very spacious and cozy.
 I also enjoyed the hot shower.
 What I also liked the most here is how the resort blended with nature.
 The resort is lush with trees and other plants making it attractive to different wildlife.
 They really landscaped the resort beautifully!
 No wonder a lot of tourists prefer to stay here at Sanctuary Garden Resort.

 Phone numbers: +639399171635 | +639178298722 | +639285504531